espanso/website/docs/migration/what_changed.md

 You can now use the official installer or the **Portable** mode to use Espanso on Windows.

+### Toggle key disabled by default

+Prior to version 2.1.2, Espanso was configured to use the ALT key as `toggle_key` by default.
+That was a major source of confusion, as many users accidentally pressed it during normal use.
+For this reason, Espanso now ships with the toggle_key disabled by default.

+If you want to keep using it, you can explicitly specify it in your configuration, as described here: https://espanso.org/docs/next/configuration/options/#customizing-the-toggle-key

 ### New Package system

 Espanso v2 ships with a new and improved package system.
 We are still working out the last details, so